-Anyone can react to a sting.
-It is most commonly a local reaction, just affecting the bite or sting itself.
-If the person who has been stung experiences a local reaction, apply a wrapped ice pack to the affected area.
-This will help to reduce the swelling and can reduce pain as well.
-Antihistamines will also help reduce the reaction and will treat itching and swelling.
-Take paracetamol or ibuprofen to reduce pain.
+Anyone can react to a sting, it is most commonly a local reaction, just affecting the bite or sting itself.
+If the person who has been stung experiences a local reaction, apply a wrapped ice pack to the affected area and this will help to reduce the swelling and can reduce pain as well.
+Antihistamines will also help reduce the reaction and will treat itching and swelling, take paracetamol or ibuprofen to reduce pain.

 If they are not having trouble breathing, but are feeling weak, dizzy, sick and thirsty – and showing signs of shock should lie down with their legs raised to help increase the circulation to their vital organs.
-They should stay lying down even if they appear to recover.
-Sitting or standing them up could cause a further drop in their blood pressure.
+They should stay lying down even if they appear to recover, as sitting or standing them up could cause a further drop in their blood pressure.
 Encourage them to turn their head to one side if they are likely to vomit.
-You should cover them to keep them warm and keep them in this position until the paramedics arrive.
+Cover them to stay warm and keep in this position until the paramedics arrive.

 Bee and wasp stings

 If someone is stung by a bee and the sting remains in the skin, quickly flick it out using your thumb nail or a credit card.
-Try not to squeeze the sting.
-This can increase the amount of allergen entering the body and therefore increase any possible allergic reaction.
-The venom sac can take 2-3 minutes to release the venom.
-For this reason, removing the sac promptly can prevent further venom increasing the reaction.
+Try not to squeeze the sting as this can increase the amount of allergen entering the body and therefore increase any possible allergic reaction.
+The venom sac can take 2-3 minutes to release the venom and so removing the sac promptly can prevent further venom increasing the reaction.

 Old wives’ tales suggest neutralising stings with vinegar or bicarbonate of soda (depending on the source) is an effective remedy for wasp and bee stings.
 Wasp sting venom is more alkaline and the remedy is neutralising the sting with vinegar to reduce the pain.
-On the opposite, bee sting venom is predominantly formic acidic.
-So they advise this should be neutralised with bicarbonate of soda.
+Bee sting venom is predominantly formic acidic.
+They advise bicarbonate of soda to neautralise it.
 Neither of these remedies have any scientific backing and it is more likely to be the power of suggestion than any real benefit that might make people feel better.

 Tick bites (Ticks carry Lyme disease)

-Ticks can carry Lyme disease (which is serious to humans).
-Ideally, a health professional should remove them.
-If this is not possible, you should remove them very carefully with tweezers or ideally with a proper tick remover, gently pulling without twisting in any way.
-When using a tick remover, you should insert under the tick and rotate 360 degrees.
-It is possible for the tick to be only half removed, leaving its mouth parts in the skin.
-This can lead to infection, ultimately requiring medical treatment and possibly antibiotics.
+Ticks can carry Lyme disease (which is serious to humans) and you should see a health professional.
+If this is not possible, they should be very carefully removed with tweezers or ideally with a proper tick remover, gently pulling without twisting in any way. when using a tick remover, you should insert under the tick and rotate 360 degrees.

 Lyme disease in humans:

-Lyme disease is a serious illness in humans, whose symptoms are flu like: lethargy, aches and pains.
-50% of people with Lyme disease develop a classic bulls eye type rash, which can appear on any part of the body and not necessarily where they were bitten.
-If you are worried you might have contracted Lyme disease, visit your doctor urgently.
-If Lyme Disease is diagnosed and treated quickly it is possible to make a full recovery.
+Lyme disease is a serious illness in humans, characterised by flu like symptoms, lethargy and aches and pains.
+50% of people with Lyme disease develop a classic bulls eye type rash, which can appear on any part of the body.
+If a doctor can diagnose and treat Lyme Disease quickly, it is possible to make a full recovery.
 However it can cause paralysis, arthritis, meningitis and severe long-term problems.

 When the chigger bites, it inserts its feeding structures and mouth parts into the skin.
-After that, they inject enzymes into the host skin that destroy the tissue around the bite and it is these that frequently provoke reactions.
+They inject enzymes into the host skin that destroy the tissue around the bite and it is these that frequently provoke reactions.
 The area around the bite then hardens, and they insert a feeding tube, called a sylostome, further into the bite area.
-If chiggers don’t suffer any disturb, they can feed on the skin through this structure for a few days.
+They can feed on the skin through this structure for a few days.

 Fleas are minute, irritating insects, that like to feed on our blood and that of our pets.
 They are a real nuisance and their bites are itchy and sometimes painful.
-In addition, getting rid of fleas is hard and often requires professional pest control treatment for total eradication.
-Even if pet owners are most at risk of flea infestations, it is possible to have fleas in your home without pets.
+Getting rid of fleas is hard and requires professional pest control treatment for total eradication.
+Pet owners are most at risk of flea infestations, but it is possible to have fleas in your home without pets.

 Fleas are tiny jumping bugs, that are extremely fast breeders.